Italian TV drops beauty contest that launched Loren to stardom

 "The rest are mute, and sometimes undressed," she told a conference on violence against women in Milan this week, arguing that the focus on female appearance encouraged men to view them as objects.

-Pageant organiser Patrizia Mirigliani said beauty contests were held all over the world, and that she had changed the format to encourage a more modern representation of women.
+Pageant organizer Patrizia Mirigliani said beauty contests were held all over the world, and that she had changed the format to encourage a more modern representation of women.

 Actress Lucia Bose, 82, who won Miss Italia in 1947, told L'Unita that the contest was "a piece of Italian history" and that many of the legendary actresses of Italian cinema owed their fame to the pageant.